stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

 If you use CRISPRbuilder-TB in work contributing to a scientific publication, we ask that you cite the following application note: Femto-ST Institute, UMR 6174 CNRS, University of Bourgogne Franche-Comté, France.

+This package originated in the work of [[1]](#id1) and [[2]](#id2).

 ## Purpose of this package

 CRISPRbuilder-TB will help you collect and annotate Mycobacterium tuberculosis whole genome sequencing data for CRISPR investigations.
 Given a Sequence Read Archive reference, the package will provide the genome information dictionary comprising the following elements:

-* the number of reads for the study,
-* the length of those reads,
-* the cowerage of the study,
+* the reads - number of reads for the study, length of those reads, coverage of the study,

-* the source of publication for the SRA reference,
-* the authors who discovered it,
-* the study accession number,
+* the study - source of publication for the SRA reference, authors who discovered it, location of discovery, date of discovery, center that discovered the SRA, reference of the study, study accession number,

-* the location of discovery,
-* the date of discovery,
-* the center that discovered the SRA,
-* the strain for the SRA,
+* identity - name of the SRA reference, strain for the SRA, taxid, bioproject number,

-* the taxid,
-* the name of the SRA,
-* the reference of the study,
-* the bioproject number,
-* the spoligotypes,
-* the spoligotypes new version,
-* the spoligotype numbers,
-* the spoligotype new version numbers,
-* the spoligotypes vitro,
-* the spoligotypes vitro new version,
-* the spoligotypes vitro numbers,
-* the spoligotypes vitro new version numbers,
-* the Spoligotype International Type,
-* the Spoligotype International Type silico,
+* spoligotypes - description, numbers, new version numbers, vitro description, vitro numbers, vitro new version description, vitro new version numbers, Spoligotype International Type, Spoligotype International Type silico,

-* the affiliation to lineage L6+animal,
-* the affiliation to lineage Principal Genotyping Group-cp,
-* the affiliation to lineage Principal Genotyping Group,
-* the affiliation to lineage Coll,
-* the affiliation to lineage Pali,
-* the affiliation to lineage Shitikov,
-* the affiliation to lineage Stucki
+* lineages - Coll et al. 2014 (for all lineages) [[Coll]](#id3), Stucki et al. 2016 (for Lineage 4) [[Stucki]](#id4), Palittapongarnpim et al. 2018 (for Lineage 1) [[Pali]](#id5), Shitikov et al. 2017 (for Lineage 2) [[Shitikov]](#id6).

 ## How to install the package ?

 This package comes with a Command Line Interface, so it should be installed and executed using your conmmand prompt.
 For Linux, MacOS or Windows platforms, the installation requires the same instruction.
 Go the the directory you want the package to be stored to and write in your command prompt:

-    pip3 install CRISPRbuilder-TB
+    pip install CRISPRbuilder-TB

 ## How to use the Command Line Interface ?

 After installing the package, you can find help with the command prompt, listing the different available options, such as `--collect`, `--list`, `--add`, `--print`, `--remove`, `--change`, and their expected syntax.
 Stay in the directory containing the installed package and write in the command prompt:

-    python3 CRISPRbuilder-TB --help
+    python CRISPRbuilder-TB --help

 The help menu will display the following information: